Tvcz/Qwirkle/10/self-10.md

 - supports the retrieval of properties

   - The config in our case is a type, for instance [`serverConfig`](https://github.khoury.northeastern.edu/CS4500-F23/thoughtful-lions/blob/1fc09a5b853f324fa1b4c2aa46a3ed87712b60c2/Q/src/json/config/serverConfig.ts#L24-L31), so the retrieval of a property is done as follows: `config.port`.
-An example of this can be seen in [`server.ts`](https://github.khoury.northeastern.edu/CS4500-F23/thoughtful-lions/blob/1fc09a5b853f324fa1b4c2aa46a3ed87712b60c2/Q/src/remote/server/server.ts#L59), where the server starts to listen according to the config (the port field is overriden in our test script with the passed in port, but the example of how we access properties in the config still stands).
+An example of this can be seen in [`server.ts`](https://github.khoury.northeastern.edu/CS4500-F23/thoughtful-lions/blob/1fc09a5b853f324fa1b4c2aa46a3ed87712b60c2/Q/src/remote/server/server.ts#L59), where the server starts to listen according to the config (the port field is overriden in our test script by the passed in port, but the example of how we access properties in the config still stands).

 - sets properties (what happens when the property shouldn't exist?)
   - Since we are using TypeScript, additional properties cannot be set on these configs.
 Since Typescript enforces adherence to the defined type, attempting to set a new property to any of the configs would cause a compile-time error.